 Visual Arts: The Picturesque Setting

-The song is shot on a moving train as it travels through breathtaking landscapes.
+As the train moves it travels through breathtaking hills and landscapes.
 The combination of the train’s movement and the picturesque backdrop creates a mesmerising visual spectacle.

 Acting: Shah Rukh Khan’s Energy